 A grim-faced police officer then went around to the Ramsay house and gently tapped on the door.
 He had some heartbreaking news no parent should ever hear.The bodies were taken to Graham’s ‘undertaking rooms.’

 There was no autopsy.
-“No need,” according to the coroner, Doctor Martin, who came to the conclusion the girls died from acute head injuries.
+“No need,” according to the coroner, a Doctor Martin, who quickly came to the conclusion the girls died from acute head injuries.

-The funeral, held around three in the afternoon, was one of the largest Campbellton had seen.
-Here’s how the Graphic wrote it up: “A large number of autos, [horse] carriages and people on foot followed the funeral cortege to the rural cemetery.
+The funeral, held mid-afternoon, was one of the largest Campbellton had seen.
+Here’s a portion of the write-up that appeared in the Graphic back then: “A large number of autos, [horse] carriages and people on foot followed the funeral cortege to the rural cemetery.
 Floral tributes were many and beautiful, showing the esteem in which the two young ladies were held …”

-The tombstone of Dorvil and Lottie Ramsay can be found in the sprawling Rural Cemetery in the West end of town.
+Dorvil and Lottie Ramsay’s tombstone can be found in the sprawling Rural Cemetery in the West end of town.

-Little is known about Dorvil and Lottie, mainly because the accident happened so long ago … but also because family members — especially Mom and Dad — didn’t want to talk about it.
+Little is known about Dorvil and Lottie because the accident happened so long ago.
+But there’s another reason.
+Family members — especially Mom and Dad — simply didn’t want to talk about it.
 Their pain was so deep.

 Arabella Dorvil [Ramsay], born in Campbellton in 1902, was married to Edmund McLean.
 On the official statement of cause, date, and place of death, Occupation of Deceased was listed as ‘housewife.’